-The cross product can be used for testing whether a point is located on the left or right side of a line.
-Assume that the line goes through points $s_1$ and $s_2$ , we are looking from $s_1$ to $s_2$ and the point is p.
+Cross products can be used for testing whether a point is located on the left or right side of a line.
+Assume that the line goes through points s_1 and s_2 , we are looking from s_1 to s_2 and the point is p.